Elastic jobs in Azure SQL Database (preview)

 masterdatabase to view/list databases that is used to expand the database lists of the server(s) and/or pool(s) prior to the job execution.

-To ensure resources aren't overburdened when running jobs against databases in a SQL elastic pool, jobs can be configured to limit the number of databases a job can run against at the same time.
+To ensure resources aren't overburdened when running jobs against databases in an Azure SQL Database elastic pool, jobs can be configured to limit the number of databases a job can run against at the same time.